its-wiz/WaterSimulation/README.md

-# FluidSim
+# Water Simulation
-Simple Python Fluid Simulator.
+Simple Python Water Simulation.
 Use this Repo to gather a basic understanding of water simulations, although not complex it works and is very simple.
 Currently only supports water and stone placement.